The Curated Data Platform

 Key Requirements

-- Data is time-sequenced and we care about analyzing relevant data over time.
+• Data has a time element and we care about analyzing relevant data over time.

 Key Features of Time Series Databases

-- Time is a first-class citizen--indexing is based on timestamp.
+• Time is a first-class citizen--we index based on timestamp.

 Key Players: Time Series DBs